1aman1/1aman1/README.md

 👋 Hi, __I’m aman.__
 =============

-I've thorough experience with C++, Data Structures & Algorithms, Linux, Cloud, Containerisation, Automation & working into it a lot more :airplane:.
+I've thorough experience with C++, Data Structures & Algorithms, Linux, Cloud, Containerisation, Automation & working into it for a lot more :airplane:.
 ---------------

-__My work/*non work* experiences include__
+__My work/*non work* experiences cover__ :-

 <details>